-- AI and ML suggestions: Certain fraud investigation software will go the extra mile in helping you deploy better risk rules.
-AI and machine-learning algorithms are surprisingly adept at identifying patterns in your data to suggest relevant rules.
+- AI and ML suggestions: Some fraud investigation software will go the extra mile in helping you deploy better risk rules.
+AI and machine learning algorithms are surprisingly adept at identifying patterns in your data to suggest relevant rules.

-Then, of course, there are all the features to consider when making any business decisions, such as pricing, type of contract, integration time, etc.
+Then, of course, there are all the features to consider when making any business decision, such as pricing, type of contract, integration time, and so on.

-Fraud investigation software tends to be designed for specific fraud types in mind.
+Fraud investigation software tends to be designed with specific fraud types in mind.
 We’ve tried to cover the best in various categories.

 Fraudsters are adaptive.
-They don’t care what kind of business model you operate under, as long as they can exploit it.
-SEON was designed to answer that problem.
+They don’t care what kind of business model you operate as long as they can exploit it.
+SEON was designed to address that problem.
 The key idea?
-Offer multipurpose, modular tools that can adapt to your fraud risk.
+To offer multipurpose, modular tools that can adapt to your fraud risk.

-The biggest bonus of using SEON is that it’s suitable for every industry, from neobanks to iGaming companies, and from online stores to buy now pay later (BNPL) businesses.
+The biggest bonus of using SEON is that it’s suitable for every industry, from neobanks to iGaming companies and from online stores to buy now pay later (BNPL) businesses.
 The platform is highly customizable, granular and also offers machine learning.

-- Flexible and powerful: You could reduce fraud rates by up to 99%, whether it’s ID fraud or chargebacks.
+- Flexible and powerful: You could reduce fraud rates by up to 99%, whether ID fraud, account takeovers, or chargebacks.

-- Unique reverse digital footprint lookup: SEON is one of the only fraud investigation software on this list that lets you learn about users’ social media and online profiles.
+- Unique reverse digital footprint lookup: SEON is one of very few fraud investigation software on this list that lets you learn about users’ social media and online profiles.

 - No on-site integration: If you want your fraud investigation software to live on-premise, you’ll need to look elsewhere.

 As a full analytics investigation platform, SAS is in a good position to help with fraud prevention.
-It’s exactly what the company’s Detection and Investigation product offers, making use of embedded artificial intelligence and machine learning.
+It’s exactly what the company’s Detection and Investigation product offers, using embedded artificial intelligence and machine learning.